All prices on this page are quoted in USD unless otherwise noted.

 Which one to choose

 For pure investment, Uluwatu wins on both yield and capital growth right now.
-The Pink Zone supply constraint, the continued rise in premium tourism, and the lower entry price relative to Canggu make it the stronger play for investors who are focused on returns.
+The Pink Zone supply constraint, the continued rise in premium tourism, the newer wellness-led villa stock that today's guests prefer, and the lower entry price relative to Canggu make it the stronger play for investors who are focused on returns.

 For personal use with an investment component, Canggu's infrastructure and occupancy depth make it easier to manage and more comfortable to stay in.
 If you want a villa you'll actually use for 4-6 weeks a year yourself, Canggu is the better lifestyle choice.